-If you have problems with your modem, check the printed Troubleshooting Guide and the VAIO-Link website (www.vaio-link.com).
+If you have problems with your modem, check the printed Guide to Troubleshooting and Recovering your VAIO System and the VAIO-Link website (www.vaio-link.com).

 Using power modes

 The colour of the power indicator light on the main unit tells you which mode the computer is in.